 Palmar skin is firmly anchored to the deep structures at the palmar creases.
 The blood supply to the palmar skin is through numerous small, vertical branches from the common digital vessels.
 Therefore, the elevation of palmar skin flaps is limited.

-Wrist is formed by 8 carpal bones grouped in 2 rows.
+The wrist is formed by 8 carpal bones grouped in 2 rows.
 From radial to ulnar, the proximal row consists of the scaphoid, lunate, triquetrum, and pisiform bones and the distal row consists of the trapezium, trapezoid, capitate, and hamate bones.

 [Read more about carpal bones]